felipemmendes/gostack-bootcamp/README.md

 # gostack-challenges
-An index of repo challenges I did for Rocketseat's GoStack Bootcamp.
+An index of challenges I did for Rocketseat's GoStack Bootcamp.

 ### Node.js